Perceived Memory, Projected Future

 The graduation project The Materiality of a Natural Disaster from The Royal College of Art, is a project around a geo-specific, human-inflicted narrative transferred onto local matter.
 The project takes place a year after the Tohoku Daiichi power plant disaster in Japan, and is a collaboration with local rice farmer Naoto Matsumura, who was determined to stay in the evacuated area.
 From soil from his unusable rice fields, five muddy vessels with typologies hinting to the local produce, were created.
 The project's aim was to lead one’s thought to the mythological, to construct allegories to the devastating event.
 Although being loaded, the vessels did not contain radiation, since the soil was dug up from 40 cm below ground.
 A 12 minute documentary portraying Matsumura’s everyday life, accompanied the vessels in the exhibition.

-Her work has been exhibited at Gothenburg Museum of Art, The British Craft Council, MAK (Museum für Angewandte Kunst) Vienna, Victoria & Albert Museum London, Tramway Glasgow, London Design Museum, Eskilstuna Konstmuseum, Gustavsbergs Konsthall, Kalmar Konstmuseum, Röhsska Museet, Art Basel Miami, Shanghai Power Station Art Museum, Daelim Museum South Korea, Design Museo Helsinki and MUDAC Lausanne, amongst other institutions.
-Hellström currently lives and works in Copenhagen, Denmark.
+Hellström graduated from the Royal College of Art, London in 2012 and has since exhibited at Gothenburg Museum of Art, The British Craft Council, Victoria & Albert Museum London, Tramway Glasgow, London Design Museum, Eskilstuna Konstmuseum, Gustavsbergs Konsthall, Kalmar Konstmuseum, Röhsska Museet, Art Basel Miami, Shanghai Power Station Art Museum, Daelim Museum South Korea, Design Museo Helsinki amongst other institutions.

 Education

-◦ Master of Arts, Royal College of Art, London 2012
+◦ MA, Royal College of Art, London 2012

 Exhibitions